Skip to Content

 And yet, the budget cuts followed them across ninety miles of cornfields.

 Kevin Hosbond, an English teacher and speech coach at Grinnell-Newburg High School, left his last teaching position to escape looming budget cuts.
-Now, the district he thought would be more stable is being forced to lay off many staff.
+Now, the district he thought would be more stable is being forced to lay off large numbers of staff.

 Last month, the Grinnell-Newburg school board voted to reduce the district’s budget by $974,331 for next school year.
 The district serves 1,600 students across five schools.